 Princeton’s Program in Continuing Education admits qualified area residents, K-12 New Jersey teachers, as well as University employees, employees' spouses, same-sex domestic partners and dependents, and graduate students' spouses and same-sex domestic partners to University undergraduate and graduate courses.
 Applicants must live in New Jersey or within a 50 mile commuting distance to the Princeton University campus.
-The program, founded in 1973, does not grant degrees and principally serves students who are:
+The program, founded in 1973, does not grant degrees, or certificates, and principally serves students who are:

 - preparing for a career change or entrance into professional or graduate school,